eRedekopp/MetroTimer/README.md

 ### What still needs doing?

-- Add a volume slider
-- Make it easier to enter numbers
 - Add the alarm for the timer
 - Make the timer loop
 - Allow the user to change "beep" tones